Vermuyden Lodge 9482

-Members of the Vermuyden Lodge are drawn from all parts of society and from far and wide – not just the Crowle area and we meet at the Crowle Masonic Centre, off Park View, Crowle, North Lincolnshire.
+Members of the Vermuyden Lodge are drawn from all parts of society and from far and wide.
+We meet at the Crowle Masonic Centre off Park View, Crowle, North Lincolnshire.

-Freemasonry is one of the world’s oldest fraternal organisations, with membership open to men from all walks of life, faiths, and ethnic groups.
-If you are considering becoming a Freemason and would like to know more about joining the Vermuyden Lodge, take a look at our website, and if this appeals to you or if you have any questions, please get in touch or visit our Facebook page.
+Freemasonry is one of the world’s oldest fraternal organisations with membership open to men from all walks of life, faiths, and ethnic groups.
+If you are considering becoming a Freemason and would like to know more about joining the Vermuyden Lodge, take a look at our website and if you have any questions please get in touch or visit our Facebook page.